Christine Caine

-Christine Caine (née Caryofyllis, 23 September 1966) is an Australian activist, evangelist, author, and international speaker.
+Christine Caine (née Caryofyllis, 23 September 1966) is an Australian activist, evangelist, author, and public speaker.

-Caine and her husband Nick are best known for founding The A21 Campaign in 2008, a 501(c)(3) non-profit, non-governmental organization that combats human trafficking.
-In 2015, Caine founded Propel Women, an organization that aims to empower women in Christian-related activities.
-Caine has written numerous books, including "A Life Unleashed", "Run to Win", "Can I Have (And Do) It All, Please?", "The Core Issue", "Undaunted", "Unstoppable", "Unashamed", "Unshakeable," and "Unexpected".
-She is active in speaking about her faith in God, the local church, and justice at conferences and other events across the globe.
+Caine and her husband Nick are best known for founding The A21 Campaign in 2008, a 501(c)(3) non-profit, non-governmental organization that combats human trafficking around the globe.
+In 2015, Caine founded Propel Women, a Christian women's organization.
+Caine and her husband are also founders of Zoe Churches, which has locations in Bulgaria, Poland, and Greece.
+Caine has written numerous books on Christianity, including A Life Unleashed (2012), Run to Win (2008), and Resilient Hope (2022).
+Caine speaks about faith and leadership at conferences and other events across the globe.

 Early life and education

 Australian-born and of Greek descent, Christine Caine was adopted at birth by Greek Orthodox immigrants who raised her in public commission housing in Lalor Park, New South Wales, Sydney, Australia.
 She attended Lynwood Park Public School and Blacktown Girls High School.
+Caine survived several years of sexual abuse as a child.

 She graduated from University of Sydney with a degree in English.
 Caine also attended and graduated from Hillsong College in 1992.

-Personal

-Caine married Nick Caine in 1996.
-They have two children.

-Ministry
+In 2022, Caine graduated from Wheaton College with her M.A. in Evangelism and Leadership as part of a cohort-based program in partnership between Propel Women and Wheaton College.